TopOTheHourBot/TopOTheHourBot/README.md

 TopOTheHourBot runs solely on *volatile* memory - it will not know anything about what it has done in the past after it's taken offline and re-booted (which is done everyday).
 Meaning that the bot *cannot* keep messages or other information permanently.

-### Can I have this bot in my chat?

-The bot was built with Hasan's chat in mind, alone -  narrowing its scope to one chat makes it easier to program, and reduces its amount of processing power.
-It is, unfortunately, not in a state to be active in more than one chat.

 ## Requirements

 The bot was written using Python 3.10.
 Its only external requirement is [TwitchIO](https://twitchio.dev/en/latest/) (version 2.4.0 at the time of development).

 ## Contributing

-Feel free to open pull requests and issues here.
-This personal mini-project has been considered finished for a while, though, if you have ideas for a more comprehensive segue-detection system, do consider opening a pull request and/or issue to discuss.
+This personal mini-project has been considered finished for a while, but, if you have ideas on some features that could be added, feel free to open a pull request and/or issue.

+This bot was made with simplicity in mind - please do not make and/or request a feature that would attract too much attention from users, enable the bot to spam chats, etc. Keep it civil.